-Robert W. Liebner, a GM design engineer who moved West to work at Convair, designed and built our home in 1961.
+Robert W. Liebner, a General Motors engineer who moved West to work at Convair, designed and built our home in 1961.
 A native of Flint, Michigan, he received an engineering degree from Michigan State University.
 He moved to San Diego County in 1951.
-After working at Convair for 15 years, he became a contractor.
+After working at Convair Aerospace for 15 years, he became a contractor.
 He served in the Army during the Korean War.
 This San Diego Union obituary (below upper left) was published on March 21, 1980.

 College photo of Robert Liebner

 Becky was the true "spirit" of the home.
 Here is some background info from Renee S., the daughter of the original owner of the home: